Help us improve your experience.

 JDM and vSRX Virtual Firewall Upgrade Process

-1. Upgrade both the controllers including both the Routing Engines (REs).
+1. Upgrade both the controllers, including both the Routing Engines.
 Follow the Junos OS upgrade process.
 See Junos® OS Software Installation and Upgrade Guide.

-2. Upgrade JDM from the controller using the following command.
+2. Upgrade the JDM from the controller using the following command.

-3. Upgrade the vSRX Virtual Firewalls using the following commands to copy the image and SSH login to run the Junos OS installation command.
+3. Upgrade each vSRX instances using the following commands to copy the image and SSH login to run the Junos OS installation command.

 or